Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```

-### 7.23.3 Turn on the lights according to the time period
+### 7.23.3 Turn on/off the lights according to the time period

 ```
 【Description 】